 Only the researchers named above will have access to your information.
 You or any information that might identify you (e.g., name, audio recording) will not be named in any reports or publications arising from this study.

 Any publications or reports that arise from this study will include only combined results from all participants, so any information that might identify you (e.g., name, audio/video recording) will not be released.
 No information about you will be disclosed to any person or external organisation without your written permission.
 The information you provide will be held in a secure location for at least 7 years after publications, after which time any identifying information will be destroyed.

+However, if we are concerned about your safety or the safety of others at any point throughout the project, we are legally and ethically obliged to disclose personal information.
+This also applies in the extremely rare circumstance in which we are subpoenaed by the legal system for whatever reason.

 9. Can I access research information kept about me?

 In accordance with relevant Australian and/or Victorian privacy and other relevant laws, you have the right to access the information collected and stored by the researchers about you.
 Please contact one of the researchers named at the end of this document if you would like to access your information.